 Specialty Care for Aging Adults

-Seniors who have unique medical requirements can receive the care they need at the inpatient Acute Care for the Elderly (ACE) unit at McAllen Medical Center.
+Seniors who have unique medical requirements can receive the care they need at the inpatient Acute Care for the Elderly (ACE) unit at South Texas Health System McAllen.

 The nurses and staff who work in the ACE unit provide care using standards established by a national geriatric program called NICHE (Nurses Improving Care for Health system Elders).
 The NICHE program designates ways in which care for older adults can be improved in specific units.
 Key elements of an ACE unit are environmental changes to accommodate the needs of older patients.
 Staff members receive special training in geriatrics and an interdisciplinary team focuses on addressing health issues in older patients.